vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/katie-julie/checkin-1.md

 ## Project Name:

-Stella Via - a mobile app for stargazers
+Stella Via

 #### Check In: 1

 #### Project Pitch

+A mobile app for stargazers that will take a user's geolocation or allow them to search for a location and show them what they can see in the night sky with their naked eye and with a telescope, taking light pollution into account.

 ### Deliverables